-So, my wonderful husband lost 6.8 pounds in January for the DietBet challenge!!
-He did not “win” because he lost less than 4% of his weight but 6.8 pounds is a lot and I am so proud of him.
+My husband lost 6.8 pounds in January for the DietBet challenge!
+He did not “win” because he lost less than 4% of his weight but 6.8 pounds is a lot.
 I considered joining another keto DietBet challenge but decided that probably was not a very good idea because it is highly unlikely that I would be able to lose another 4% in a month.
 I am not willing to part with my cash easily. 😉

 You have certainly heard many keto people talk about their concerns regarding nutrients, macros, and supplements.
 (Sometimes that concern is actually the thing that leads them to Keto Chow because it is nutritionally complete!)
 Personally, I was never before concerned about nutrients and never tracked my macros.
 I never even counted my carbs before starting on Keto Chow.
 I just knew what foods were low carb foods, and I ate those foods – as much as I wanted to eat.
 (Don’t knock it – I lost about 80 pounds that way!)
 Becoming a customer of Keto Chow though led me on a path to understanding of electrolytes, macros, and calories.